microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-openidconnect-get.md

 ## Response

-If successful, this method returns `200 OK` response code and a string collection of available identity provider types in JSON representation in the response body.
+If successful, this method returns `200 OK` response code and a JSON representation of the [identityProvider](../resources/identityprovider.md) in the response body.

 ## Example

-The following example retrieves all **identityProvider types**.
+The following example retrieves a specific **identityProvider**.

 ##### Request